MicrosoftDocs/azure-docs/articles/azure-functions/deployment-zip-push.md

 > If you want to get started with Azure Functions before signing up for an Azure account, go to [Try Azure Functions](https://functions.azure.com/try), where you can immediately create a starter function in a short-lived function app.
 No credit cards required; no commitments.

 ## Create a project .zip file to deploy
 You must first create a .zip file that contains the project files for your functions.
 This is what gets deployed to your function app.
-The easiest way to do this is to download the [Azure Functions quickstart project from the GitHub repository as a .zip file](https://github.com/Azure-Samples/functions-quickstart/archive/master.zip).
-Make a note of the location where you downloaded this .zip file.
+The easiest way to do this is to create a .zip file from the project files in the Azure Functions quickstart repository.

+1. Browse to the [Functions quickstart repository]( https://github.com/Azure-Samples/functions-quickstart) and clone the repository to your local computer or download .zip file.

+2. If you downloaded the files in a .zip file, extract the files.
+GitHub adds an extra folder level, which means that  you can't deploy the downloaded .zip file as is.

-When you create a .zip file for deploying to your function app, make sure your project follows the folder structure requirements for Functions.
-For more information, see the guidance in the [Azure Functions developers guide](functions-reference.md#folder-structure)
+3. Using a .zip compression utility, create a .zip files of the repository files.
+In this .zip file, the host.json and function folders should be in the root of the .zip file.
+For more information about the folder structure requirements for Functions, see the guidance in the [Azure Functions developers guide](functions-reference.md#folder-structure).

 [!INCLUDE [cloud-shell-try-it.md](../../includes/cloud-shell-try-it.md)]

-If you choose to install and use the CLI locally, this topic requires the Azure CLI version 2.0 or later.
+If you choose to install and use the CLI locally, this topic requires the Azure CLI version 2.0.21 or later.
 Run `az --version` to find the version you have.
 If you need to install or upgrade, see [Install Azure CLI 2.0]( /cli/azure/install-azure-cli).

 ## Create the function app in Azure